Discover who lived in your house before you with address search

 Use this guide to research property records, find out who has previously lived in your house and get the most out of census address searches, ultimately, helping you discover the colourful history of your house.

-The 'parish or town' search field will return results for civil parishes, registration districts, towns, villages, boroughs or sub-districts.
-As you type a location into the the 'parish or town', 'county' or 'country' search fields, our clever predictive system will suggest matches for your search.
+As you type a place into the 'Location' search field, our clever predictive system will suggest matches for your search.

-So for example, if you were to start typing in 'Weston' into the 'parish or town' field, you'll see a range of suggestions for places with 'Weston' at the start of their name.
+So for example, if you were to start typing in 'Weston' into the 'Location' field, you'll see a range of suggestions for places with 'Weston' at the start of their name.

-If you were more specific, and typed 'Regent Road' into the 'street' search field, then that would bring up results for every 'Regent Road' in the census.
+If you were more specific, and typed 'Regent Road' into the 'Street name' search field, then that would bring up results for every 'Regent Road' in the record collections.

-Then, if you click on any of the roads on your results, you will be taken to a list of all the houses on that particular road or street.
+Then, by clicking on your results, you will be taken to a list of all the houses on that particular road or street.

 From there, you simply select the house you're interested in, and you will be taken to a transcription of the census record for that property.